vuetifyjs/vuetify/packages/docs/src/pages/en/components/text-fields.md

 #### Validation

 Vuetify includes simple validation through the **rules** prop.
 The prop accepts a mixed array of types `function`, `boolean` and `string`.
 When the input value changes, each element in the array will be validated.
-Functions pass the current v-model as an argument and must return either `true` / `false` or a `string` containing an error message.
+Functions pass the current v-model as an argument and must return either `true` or a `string` containing an error message.

 <example file="v-text-field/prop-validation" />